KatieTheDev/katiethe.dev/README.md

 Any works created by someone else are governed by their respective licenses.

-The [Hugo template](https://github.com/panr/hugo-theme-terminal/) I used is governed by the MIT license.
+The [Hugo template ("Terminal")](https://github.com/panr/hugo-theme-terminal/) I used is governed by the MIT license.
 Please refer to their LICENSE file for more information.
 A copy of the MIT license can be found in my LICENSE file or in [their GitHub repository](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md)

 ```
 This is free and unencumbered software released into the public domain.